 Better auger design

 It also introduced an improved auger design with two chopping blades instead of one found in the older VERT series.

 These two blades does a better job “grabbing” fruits and vegetables as it is being fed through the chute.
 You will not need to use the pusher as much.

-Other improvements include a finer strainer that will result in lesser pulp inside your juice.
+Other improvements include a finer strainer that will result in less pulp inside your juice.
 This means you won’t need to strain as much pulp as before.

-John Kohler discuses the differences between the VSJ843 and the VRT…
+John Kohler discusses the differences between the VSJ843 and the VRT…

 More free flowing

-- A really slow juicer rotating at just 43 rpm
+- A slow juicer rotating at just 43 rpm

 - Improved auger and tighter strainer tolerance will extract more juice